Anish-Ghadi/Data-Analyst-Portfolio-/Excel-Projects/Excel-Sales-Analytics/README.md

 ---

-## 📸 Sample Dashboard
-*(Insert a screenshot of one of your PDF reports here for better presentation)*

----

 ## 🚀 How to Use
 1. Open the provided PDF reports for detailed insights.
 2. If working with raw Excel files, enable macros and explore Pivot Table dashboards.